Trust Dynamics in Cryptocurrency Markets: Centralized vs. Decentralized Exchanges: Introduction

-Through interdisciplinary research, our objective is to enhance the understanding of trust mechanisms within crypto-asset markets and examine the potential of distributed trust systems in fostering the growth of the digital economy and decentralized finance.
-Within this framework, our primary research questions take center stage: \begin{itemize} \item \textbf{RQ1:} How does the FTX collapse affect prices across the crypto market by influencing trust? \item \textbf{RQ2:} How does the FTX collapse affect users' choices between centralized exchanges (CEX) and decentralized exchanges (DEX) by influencing trust shifts? \item \textbf{RQ3:} How does user sentiment towards CEX (e.g., Binance) and DEX (e.g., Uniswap) evolve on social media platforms (e.g., Discord) during the FTX collapse? \end{itemize}
+Through interdisciplinary research integrating Trust Theory \citep{10.1145/3789256}, our objective is to enhance the understanding of trust mechanisms---characterized by \textit{transparency}, \textit{accountability}, and \textit{reliability}---within crypto-asset markets.
+The FTX collapse constitutes a breach of these core trust principles, providing a natural experiment to examine how such violations propagate through market prices, platform choice, and user sentiment.
+Within this framework, our primary research questions are: \begin{itemize} \item \textbf{RQ1:} How does the breach of trust principles (transparency, accountability, reliability) during the FTX collapse affect prices across the crypto market? \item \textbf{RQ2:} How does the erosion of \textit{institutional trust} in centralized exchanges (CEX) versus \textit{distributed trust} in decentralized exchanges (DEX) drive platform migration? \item \textbf{RQ3:} How does user sentiment regarding trust violations evolve on social media platforms (e.g., Discord) during the collapse? \end{itemize}